 And as usual, all of these ingredients should be organic if possible!

-12 cups of tomatoes, chopped and drained (you can also peel if you’d like, but I didn’t)
+- 12 cups of tomatoes, chopped and drained (you can peel if you'd like, but I didn't)

-juice of 2 limes (if you don’t have fresh limes, this also equals 4 Tbsp lime juice)
+- juice of 2 limes (or 4 Tbsp canned lime juice)

-Put all ingredients in a large dutch oven or soup pot.
+- Put all ingredients in a large dutch oven or soup pot.
 Bring to a boil.
 Turn down to a simmer.
 Stir regularly until thickened to desired consistency.
 Leave it chunky or puree it with an Immersion Blender.
 Fill jars.
 Process in a boiling water bath for 15 minutes.
-That’s it!

 If you’ve never canned before, here is a mini lesson: